meridiaz/MLOps-Evaluation/index.md

 Some important elements are:
 - **Orchestrated experiment pipeline:** automatically creates models only specifying the model and its parameters.
+- **Source code:** in this element you may be thinking this is implemented by git/GitHub, but that's incorrect.
+GitHub doesn't let you upload large files, so there are other platforms, such as Google Cloud or AWS, that let you upload big files.
+GitHub is used to track and version metadata and small files, while cloud platforms are used to track model's code and data files.
 - **CI:** ensures that all elements are tested before deployment.
 - **Packages:** contains everything needed to deploy the pipeline and the model to production.
 - **Automated pipeline:** this pipeline automatically deploys the trained models in production and processes the data to be feeded to the model.